 Optional Dippers: Mustard or ranch

 Optional Dippers: Put honey on the side instead of in the wrap if you child is into dipping.
+You could also use a jelly on the side if your child loves peanut butter and jelly.

 Optional Dippers: Salsa or plain Greek yogurt whipped with lime juice and cilantro.